bencan1a/space_hulk_game/CONTRIBUTING.md

 **Option 1: Automated Setup (Recommended)**

-Use the automated setup script that installs all dependencies:
+Use the automated setup script that installs all dependencies and creates a virtual environment:

 ```bash
 # Clone the repository